alsey89/people-matter/README.md

 ## Usage

 After the containers have been set up, the application FE can be accessed at [http://localhost:3000].
-Since the project is in development, the env file is included in the repo and secure features have been commented out.
+Since the project is in development, the env file is included in the repo and secure features have been disabled.

 ## Support